cjravensbergen/MORTEX/README.md

 ---
 ### How to Use?

-Please refer to the [`Instruction Manual`](https://github.com/fiji/fiji) for a detailed guide on how to use `CORTEX` for collagen image analysis.
+Please refer to the [`Instruction Manual`](https://github.com/fiji/fiji) for a detailed guide on how to use `MORTEX` for ECM image analysis.

 ---
 ### License